This page contains answers to frequently asked questions about Digital Rights Management (DRM) and Xbox 360.

 After you follow these steps, content can be used by other profiles on your console and when you’re not connected to Xbox Live.

-Protected content is any game, video, or add-in that uses Digital Rights Management protection.
-To play a protected game, video, or add-in, you must have the license for that content.
+Protected content is any game, video, or add-in that is protected by Digital Rights Management.
+To play or use a protected game, video, or add-in, you must have the license for that content.

 Examples of protected content

-A license is another name for media usage rights.
+A license lets you use protected content.
+Another name for a license is media usage rights.

-When you try to use a protected game, video, or add-in, the Xbox 360 console checks whether you have a valid license for that piece of content.
-If the license allows you to use the content, the Xbox 360 console plays the content or allows use of the add-in.
+When you try to use protected content, the Xbox 360 console checks whether you have a valid license for that content.
+If the license lets you use the content, the Xbox 360 console plays the content.

-If the Xbox 360 console doesn’t find a valid license for the content or if the license doesn't permit you to perform the action, your Xbox 360 console won't perform the action.
+If the Xbox 360 console doesn’t find a valid license for the content or if the license doesn't allow the action, your Xbox 360 console won't let you use the content.
 Typically, you receive an error message that states why the action wasn't performed.

-The term “roaming” refers to using content that you purchased on one Xbox 360 console (say, console A) on another Xbox 360 console (say, console B).
-For example, you might download a game from the Xbox Live Games Store to console A, and then attach the hard drive that contains that game to console B. When you attach the hard drive to console B and sign in to Xbox Live, you can play the game without any restrictions.
+The term “roaming” refers to using content that you purchased on one Xbox 360 console on a different Xbox 360 console.
+For example, you might download a game from the Xbox Live Games Store to the hard drive on one console.
+Then, you attach the hard drive that contains that game to a different console.
+When you attach the hard drive to the second console and sign in to Xbox Live, you can play the game without any restrictions.

-Follow the troubleshooting steps at Can’t play downloaded Xbox Live content.
+Follow the troubleshooting steps at Can’t play or use previously downloaded content on Xbox 360.

 No. Content licenses are stored in the Xbox 360 console rather than in the Xbox Live account.

-To enable someone else's Xbox Live account to use your content licenses, you must download your Xbox Live profile and then transfer your content licenses to that person's Xbox 360 console.
+To let someone else use the content license, you must download your Xbox Live profile to their Xbox 360 console and then transfer your content licenses to that Xbox 360 console.

 After you've downloaded your Xbox Live profile and transferred your content licenses to another Xbox 360 console, the content can be used by all the profiles on that console.